 The Spectral De-noise plugins can be set to “learn” a specified noise profile and remove this fixed profile from the audio signal.
 Alternatively, and with more processing power, the plugin can be set to Adaptive mode, whereby the noise profile will constantly be changing in real-time to keep up with dynamic noise sources (outdoor environments, traffic noise, ocean waves, etc.).

-The Learning Time (lookahead time), Threshold, and Reduction amount parameters can all be controlled by the user.
+The user can control the Learning Time (lookahead time), Threshold, and Reduction amount parameters.

 In terms of performance, there are 4 different Qualities available in the Spectral De-noise plugin.
 Options A through D get more and more involved with noise reduction (and signal reconstruction) but demand more and more CPU and produce more and more latency to function properly.
 The Qualities are as follows: